loitho/doom-eternal/README.md

 Value is named `canMove` in the ASL file.

 ### Combat Rating

+**The Hidden Combat Rating feature for the autosplitter has been completely deprecated and removed, as it is no longer needed.**
+No versions of the game will have this HCR system, so if you need it, you can use the HCR ASL file in the `archive` folder of this repository.
+If you need this system on a newer version of the game, you'll have to find the address in memory yourself.
+(Instructions below)

+---

 Hidden Combat Rating is currently used to validate whether a runner has completed all fights in *The Ancient Gods 1* for the **100% All Combat Rating** category.
 We have a resource document detailing all **required** encounters (and some optional) in the game and DLCs that you may find of use.
 You can find the UAC Atlantica encounters [here](https://docs.google.com/document/d/15BZ6j8a0nQukOvY93aHMsUO2MStfqPIX33Rl-8CGRR8/edit#heading=h.sp3rwqsk8lgu "Encounter Index - UACA").